 The limitations on the trading size can either put off traders with large volumes or it can also attract the kind.
 This can be useful especially when you have investors who wish to corner the market.

 Posting a large order with the goal to influence the price is akin to manipulating the markets.
 In such cases, the average retail day trader can easily fall prey to the market movements.
 The retail investor or the day trader will only end up in a trade that is certain to reverse direction.

 The chart below shows one such example.
 On the Westmoreland resource partners LP chart (NYSE: WMLP), you can see huge price surges.
 Price surged over 194% on a single day.
 Notice that the volumes are also unusually large.
 The 194% price surge came on a volume of 12.342 million.

 Example of an illiquid stock influenced by volume

 By the time the day trader or a retail investor notices this move price starts to retrace again.
 Taking up a position in such a scenario would have left the average trader holding on to the losses.
 As price quickly gives up the gains over the next few days, there is a near 100% retracement.

 Likewise, at a later stage, there was another 156% surge in price.
 The common factor to this and the previous large spike is the trading volume once again.

 Another drawback of trading illiquid stock is that the technical analysis which is common to most intraday traders does not work.
 This aspect comes down to the fact of low volumes.
 There are times when you can expect the moving average indicator to work.
 But a few large orders can quickly pull price in either direction.

 Technically, the indicators still work as they continue to react to price.
-But the main factor is that trading based off the technicals can be very risky.
+But the main factor is that trading illiquid stocks based off the technicals can be very risky.
 The main reason for this is the fact that a few large orders can push price in either direction.